MattClarkson/CMakeCatchTemplate/README.md

  2. A single library into which you can provide your main algorithms.
  3. Unit tests, using Catch, and run with CTest, so you can ensure correctness and enable regression testing of your functionality.
  4. A single command line application, to give the end user a minimalist runnable program.
- 5. KWStyle to check some basic code style, so you can check for consistent code style.
+ 5. KWStyle config, so you can check for consistent code style, when you have KWStyle installed on your system.
- 6. CppCheck to check some code features, so you can check for some performance, style and correctness issues.
+ 6. CppCheck config, so you can check for some performance, style and correctness issues, when you have CppCheck installed on your system.
  7. Doxygen config, so you can generate documentation.
  8. If your code is open-source, you can register with a Continuous Integration service, so this project provides Travis and Appveyor examples.
- 9. CPack setup to produce installers for GUI apps QtVTKApp and QMLDemo along with installers for command line apps.
+ 9. CPack setup to produce installers for GUI apps QtVTKApp and QMLDemo along with installation code for command line apps.
 10. An example of the CMake required to build python interfaces to your C++ code, using ```boost::python```.